 Each one has its virtues and is appreciated by professional home cooks and bakers for different reasons but no matter which one finds its way to your favorite pastry recipe, one thing is certain: All of them will satisfy your sweet tooth and leave you with a sugar rush that is as addicting as it is fun to eat.

 Frosting is typically fluffier and thicker than its fondant or icing counterparts with an opaque color and stiff texture once it dries.
-Because butter is often added to a frosting recipe, it often has a rich, buttery flavor, but its base could also consist of cream cheese or heavy cream.
+Because butter is often added to a frosting recipe (hence the name buttercream frosting), it often has a rich, buttery flavor, but its base could also consist of cream cheese or heavy cream.

 Sugar is also added to frosting and because the resulting texture is soft but firmer than icing, it stands up to being piped into shapes.
 Its solid characteristic also means that it can be used as the base for cake layers but it’s also dreamy in whipped form atop sweets like cupcakes or cookies.